How To Automate API using Playwright

 That's it!

-You are all set to write API tests in Playwright.
+You are ready to write API tests with Playwright.

 Request Fixture